kamilmackow98/obsidian-disco-theme/README.md

 ### Fonts

-Work Sans or Atkinson Hyperlegible as text font
+- Work Sans or Atkinson Hyperlegible as text font

-Montserrat for headings
+- Montserrat for headings
+- Consolas for code

 ## TODO